Panhala Fort: Under Chhatrapati Shivaji Maharaj

-Under these circumstances, Shivaji Raje decided that escape was the only option.
-He gathered a small number of soldiers along with his trusted commander Veer Baji Prabhu Deshpande and, on 13 July 1660, they escaped in the dead of night to flee to Vishalgad.
-Veer Baji Prabhu and a barber, veer Shiva Kashid, who looked like Shivaji Raje, kept the enemy engaged, giving them an impression that veer Shiva Kashid was actually Chhatrapati Shivaji Maharaj.
-In the ensuing battle (see Battle of Pavan Khind), almost three quarters of the one thousand strong force died, including Veer Baji Prabhu himself.
+Under these circumstances, Chhatrapati Shivaji Maharaj decided that escape was the only option.
+He gathered a small number of soldiers along with his trusted commander Baji Prabhu Deshpande and, on 13 July 1660, they escaped in the dead of night to flee to Vishalgad.
+Baji Prabhu and a barber, Shiva Kashid, who looked like Shivaji, kept the enemy engaged, giving them an impression that Shiva Kashid was actually Chhatrapati Shivaji Maharaj.
+In the ensuing battle (see Battle of Pavan Khind), almost three quarters of the one thousand strong force died, including Baji Prabhu himself.
 The fort went to Adil Shah.
-It was not until 1673 that Shivaji Raje could occupy it permanently.
+It was not until 1673 that Chhatrapati Shivaji Maharaj could occupy it permanently.

-Chhatrapati Sambhaji Maharaj, Chhatrapati Shivaji Maharaj's son and successor to the throne Shivaji Raje met his brave son after he escaped from the Camp of Diler Khan after executing his father political agenda to bring Aurangzeb's successor over to the Maratha's.
+Sambhaji Maharaj, Chhatrapati Shivaji Maharaj son and successor to the throne Chhatrapati Shivaji Maharaj met his son after he escaped from the Camp of Diler Khan after executing his father political agenda to bring Aurangzeb's successor over to the Maratha's.
 He escaped from here along with his wife on 13 December 1678 and attacked Bhupalgad.
 He returned to Panhala, however, on 4 December 1679 to reconcile with his father just before his father's death on 4 April 1680.
 At the height of Shivaji's power in 1678, Panhala housed 15,000 horses and 20,000 soldiers.